-1798.24b. (a) Notwithstanding Section 1798.24, except subdivision-(v) (t) thereof, information shall be disclosed to the protection and advocacy agency designated by the Governor in this state pursuant to federal law to protect and advocate for the rights of people with disabilities, as described in Division 4.7 (commencing with Section 4900) of the Welfare and Institutions Code.

-- (b) Information that shall be disclosed pursuant to this section includes all of the following information: - (1) Name.

-- (2) Address. - (3) Telephone number. - (4) Any other information necessary to identify that person whose consent is necessary for either of the following purposes: - (A) To enable the protection and advocacy agency to exercise its authority and investigate incidents of abuse or neglect of people with disabilities. - (B) To obtain access to records pursuant to Section 4903 of the Welfare and Institutions Code. - SEC.
-8. Section 1798.25 of the Civil Code is amended to read: 1798.25. (a) Each agency shall keep an accurate accounting of the date, nature, and purpose of each disclosure of a record made pursuant to subdivision (i), (k), (-l), (o), or (p) (n) of Section 1798.24.
+- SEC.
+7. Section 1798.24b of the Civil Code is amended to read: - 1798.24b. (a) Notwithstanding Section 1798.24, except subdivision (t) thereof, information shall be disclosed to the protection and advocacy agency designated by the Governor in this state pursuant to federal law to protect and advocate for the rights of people with disabilities, as described in Division 4.7 (commencing with Section 4900) of the Welfare and Institutions Code. - (b) Information that shall be disclosed pursuant to this section includes all of the following information: - (1) Name. - (2) Address. - 18 (3) Telephone number. - (4) Any other information necessary to identify that person whose consent is necessary for either of the following purposes: - (A) To enable the protection and advocacy agency to exercise its authority and investigate incidents of abuse or neglect of people with disabilities. - (B) To obtain access to records pursuant to Section 4903 of the Welfare and Institutions Code. - SEC.
+8. Section 1798.25 of the Civil Code is amended to read: 1798.25. (a) Each agency shall keep an accurate accounting of the date, nature, and purpose of each disclosure of a record made pursuant to subdivision (i), (k), or (n) of Section 1798.24.
 This accounting shall also be required for disclosures made pursuant to subdivision (e) or (f) of Section 1798.24 unless notice of the type of disclosure has been provided pursuant to Sections 1798.9 and 1798.10.
-The accounting shall also include the name, title, and business address of the person or agency to whom the disclosure was made.
-For the purpose of an accounting of a disclosure made under subdivision (o) of Section 1798.24, it shall be sufficient for a law enforcement or regulatory agency to record the date of disclosure, the law enforcement or regulatory agency requesting the disclosure, and whether the purpose of the disclosure is for an investigation of unlawful activity under the jurisdiction of the requesting agency, or for licensing, certification, or regulatory purposes by that agency. - (b) Routine disclosures of information pertaining to crimes, offenders, and suspected offenders to law enforcement or regulatory agencies of federal, state, and local government shall be deemed to be disclosures pursuant to subdivision (e) of Section 1798.24 for the purpose of meeting this requirement.
+The accounting shall also include the name, title, and business address of the person or agency to whom the disclosure was made. - (b) Routine disclosures of information pertaining to crimes, offenders, and suspected offenders to law enforcement or regulatory agencies of federal, state, and local government shall be deemed to be disclosures pursuant to subdivision (e) of Section 1798.24 for the purpose of meeting this requirement.

-SEC.
-9. Section 1798.26 of the Civil Code is amended to read: 1798.26.
-With respect to the sale of information concerning the registration of any vehicle or the sale of information from the files of drivers' licenses, the Department of Motor Vehicles shall, by regulation, establish administrative procedures under which any person making a request for information shall be required to identify himself or herself themselves and state the reason for making the request.
-These procedures shall provide for the verification of the name and address of the person making a request for the information and the department may require the person to produce the information as it determines is necessary in order to ensure that the name and address of the person are his or her their true name and address.
-These procedures may provide for a 10-day delay in the release of the requested information.
-These procedures shall also provide for notification to the person to whom the information primarily relates, as to what information was provided and to whom it was provided.
-The department shall, by regulation, establish a reasonable period of time for which a record of all the foregoing shall be maintained.
+1 SEC.
+9. Section 1798.26 of the Civil Code is amended to read: 2 1798.26.
+With respect to the sale of information concerning 3 the registration of any vehicle or the sale of information from the 4 files of drivers' licenses, the Department of Motor Vehicles shall, 5 by regulation, establish administrative procedures under which 6 any person making a request for information shall be required to 7 identify themselves and state the reason for making the request.
+8 These procedures shall provide for the verification of the name and address of the person making a request for the information 10 and the department may require the person to produce the 11 information as it determines is necessary in order to ensure that 12 the name and address of the person are their true name and address.
+13 These procedures may provide for a 10-day delay in the release 14 of the requested information.
+These procedures shall also provide 15 for notification to the person to whom the information relates, as 16 to what information was provided and to whom it was provided.
+17 The department shall, by regulation, establish a reasonable period 18 of time for which a record of all the foregoing shall be maintained.
+19